 The Toyota Aygo city car is one of the Japanese firm’s smallest models.
 While Its funky styling is unique, it actually shares its mechanical bits with the Citroen C1 and Peugeot 108.
 Its tiny dimensions mean it’s perfect for life in the urban jungle, while its small petrol engine offers low running costs – ideal for new drivers and those on a tight budget.

 The Mk2 Toyota Aygo comes complete with edgy styling that improves upon the original car’s more bulbous looks.
 The Aygo has always shared its oily bits with its Citroen C1 and Peugeot 108 siblings.
 The Toyota is much more likely to turn heads, with sleek headlights and a pointy nose.
-The Aygo comes with 3 or 5 doors, although the most recent models are 5-door only.
+The Aygo comes with three or five doors, although the most recent models are five-door only.

 The Aygo’s styling is highly customisable when new.
 It’s why some of the cars on cinch have a black ‘X’ across their face, along with body-coloured door mirrors, a different-coloured roof and so on.
 Shop around to find the perfect combo for you.